anandukch/git-liner/README.md

 ### Create a github access token

-- Navigate to github Setting > developer option > personal acsess token and create a new access token.
+- Navigate to github Setting > developer option > personal access token and create a new access token.
-- Select the scopes with admin previlages
+- Select the scopes with ***admin previlages***

 <!-- add an image which show to add token ti cli -->